 Self-governance is not part of the baseline configuration for the Policy Editor and must be enabled during installation.
 Use the non-interactive setup for self-governance in either demo mode or OIDC mode, supplying the appropriate arguments.
-You can find more information about enabling self-governance in Installing the PingAuthorize Policy Editor non-interactively.
+Learn more about enabling self-governance in Installing the PingAuthorize Policy Editor non-interactively.